Winn1982/azure-network-protocols/README.md

 ![image](https://github.com/user-attachments/assets/9fba6210-24e0-419e-ace6-091df964d579)

-Logged into the Windows 10 virtual machine and downloaded Wireshark.
+I Logged into the Windows 10 virtual machine that we created earlier and downloaded Wireshark.
+Wireshark is an open-source network protocol analyzer.
 </p>
 <br />

 ![image](https://github.com/user-attachments/assets/49467086-4910-47da-93f9-e33aefa6242a)

-The first task with Wireshark is to start a packet capture and observe the traffic.
-We will then observe ICMP traffic through Wireshark.
+The first thing we want to do with Wireshark is to start a packet capture and observe the normal traffic that a computer uses.
+The first type of traffic that we are going to capture is ICMP traffic.
+ICMP (ping) is used to test the connectivity of a host on a network.
 </p>
 <br />

 ![image](https://github.com/user-attachments/assets/a0bd7db8-df35-4119-b3fe-2346985c7eba)

-I sent a ping request through Powershell on the Linux virtual machine on its private IP address.
+I sent a ping request through Powershell onto the Linux virtual machine on its private IP address (10.1.0.5).

 ![image](https://github.com/user-attachments/assets/83fa71d5-d55f-4325-9598-387b8fbf757d)